‘Kerala Police’s most successful failure’: What drew ‘Kurup’ director to a legendary murder case

 The Chacko murder case inspired the Malayalam films NH 47 (1984) and Pinneyum (2016).
 The plot of the Hindi thriller Moh Maya Money (2016) too has parallels with the case.
 Earlier this year, director Jeethu Joseph told Scroll.in that like Kurup, the protagonist of his Drishyam films could continue to evade detection.

 What is new then in Rajendran’s telling of the Kurup saga?
 “Not the story, but the narration,” Rajendran said.
-“It was Chuck Palanhiuk’s novel Rant that showed me the way to approach the story.
+“It was Chuck Palahniuk’s novel Rant that showed me the way to approach the story.
 We look at Kurup from the perspective of several people, which makes the film go into different genres.”

 Rant follows multiple characters offering an oral biography of a dead serial killer.
 Jithin K Jose has written the story for Kurup, and KS Aravind and Daniell Sayooj Nair worked on the screenplay.

-What drew Rajendran to the Kurup case, apart from its pulpy thrills, was the fact that “this was the Kerala police’s most successful failure”, he said.
+What drew Rajendran to the Kurup case, apart from its pulpy thrills, was the fact that “this was the Kerala Police’s most successful failure”, he said.
 “The case could have ended up as being a missing person’s case for Chacko and a murder case for Kurup.
 The police was smart enough to unearth the entire plot.
 But they couldn’t go all the way.”

 The film follows Kurup from the 1960s to the late 1980s.
 On the advice of production designer Banglan, Rajendran chose to shoot in real locations rather than sets, such as Kerala, Mumbai, Gujarat, and Dubai.